Frequently Asked Questions - Opticians

 5. What fees should I expect for the application?

-Upon finishing the initial application, a $150 application fee is due in order for the Board to review your license.
+Upon finishing the initial application, a $150 application fee is due in order for the Board to review your application.
 Once the application is approved, a $200 registration fee is due in order to register your license with the Board.

 To maintain your license after the application and registration process is complete, a biennial renewal including a renewal fee of $200 are required.